SLOE: A Faster Method for Statistical Inference in High-Dimensional Logistic Regression: Acknowledgements

 \section{Acknowledgements}

 This research has been conducted using the UK Biobank Resource under Application Number 17643.
-The authors thank Babak Alipanahi and Farhad Hormozdiari for their help and feedback on the genomics experiments, Arjun Seshadri for his feedback on the theoretical results and advice on linear programming to implement ProbeFrontier efficiently.
+The authors thank Babak Alipanahi and Farhad Hormozdiari for their help and feedback on the genomics experiments, Arjun Seshadri for his feedback on the theoretical results and advice on linear programming to implement ProbeFrontier efficiently, and D. Sculley for his support and feedback on the research.